ktaranov/sqlserver-kit/Articles/README.md

 [What is the difference between SET and SELECT when assigning values to variables, in T-SQL?]:http://vyaskn.tripod.com/differences_between_set_and_select.htm
 [CHECKDB From Every Angle: How long will CHECKDB take to run?]:https://www.sqlskills.com/blogs/paul/checkdb-from-every-angle-how-long-will-checkdb-take-to-run/
 [CHECKDB From Every Angle: Consistency Checking Options for a VLDB]:https://www.sqlskills.com/blogs/paul/checkdb-from-every-angle-consistency-checking-options-for-a-vldb/
+[Minimizing the impact of DBCC CHECKDB : DOs and DON'Ts]:https://sqlperformance.com/2012/11/io-subsystem/minimize-impact-of-checkdb